What Should I Bring To A Portrait Session?

 2. Makeup

 Guys, don’t scoff.
 A little bit of foundation goes a long way.
 If you are wearing makeup for your session, then make sure to bring some to the shoot for touch-ups.
-You’ll be grateful, especially if it’s hot out, a super long session, or we break for food/coffee.
+You’ll be grateful, especially if it’s hot outside, a super long session, or we break for food/coffee.
 Finish strong and just as dashing as when you started.

 3. Towel / Tissues